Read Trump's written responses in the Mueller report

 He was asked by Mueller about the June 2016 meeting at Trump Tower between top campaign aides, Russian hacking efforts and the WikiLeaks' release of emails from people inside the Hillary Clinton campaign, a proposed project by the Trump Organization to build a Trump Tower in Moscow, and contacts with Russia during the campaign and the presidential transition.

-In the report, Mueller explains his decision to compel testimony from Trump, saying that while he viewed the president's answers to be "inadequate," he felt the "costs of potentially lengthy constitutional litigation" to compel Trump to testify would delay the investigation.
+In the report, Mueller explains his decision to notcompel testimony from Trump, saying that while he viewed the president's answers to be "inadequate," he felt the "costs of potentially lengthy constitutional litigation" would delay the investigation.

 Trump's unredacted written responses appear above his signature in Appendix C of the report.